-Over the whole estimation sample the probability to experience on-the-job training during an employment relationship equals 32.9%.
-The mean number of on-the-job training activities per spell is 2.32, whereas the mean frequency per year is 0.56.
-By considering how these numbers vary by subgroup these descriptive results can provide a first impression of the influence of individual, parental and job characteristics on on-the-job training.
+Over the whole estimation sample, the probability of experiencing on-the-job training during an employment relationship equals 32.9%, the mean number of on-the-job training activities per spell is 2.32, and the mean frequency per year is 0.56.
+By considering how these numbers vary by subgroup these descriptive results will provide a first impression of the influence of individual, parental and job characteristics on on-the-job training.

-For one thing, the better educated a person the higher is the likelihood of on-the-job training as well as its frequency.
-This applies for both formal schooling and training levels.
-For another thing, on-the-job training probability and frequency are associated with parental schooling and training.
+First, the better educated a person, the higher is the likelihood of on-the-job training as well as its frequency.
+This applies for formal schooling and formal training levels.
+Second, on-the-job training probability and frequency are associated with parental schooling and training.
 The better educated the family background the more likely and frequent is own on-the-job training.
 While, for instance, a parental background without formal schooling is associated with a probability of on-the-job training of 22.3%, a parental upper secondary schooling degree is associated with a training probability of 37.1%.

 The amount of on-the-job training is also related to job and firm characteristics.
 The higher the weekly working time, the job requirement or the number of employees in the firm, the more likely and frequent is on-the-job training.
-The descriptive results thus do not contradict the hypotheses given in Section 2.
-The next section explains the econometric strategy to test these hypotheses more thoroughly.
+Thus, the descriptive results corroborate the hypotheses given in Section 2.